-How to Look and Act Old in Your Job Search
+Advice for BabyBoomers on how to Look and Act in Your Job Search

 It’s a risk to suggest to anyone over 40 that they need to change how they look, act and interact with people.
 All people at all stages of their career life can get stuck in a career rut.
 They can become dispirited with their current job, lose a job and lose out on opportunities to advance.
 Everything in this career life remains dynamic.
 Everything can change in a moment.
 Nothing stays the same.
 For the sake of this argument let me use over 40 as my example.
 As you get into your 40s most career climbers possess most of the skills they feel they need to succeed in the marketplace.
 Usually by 40 you went back to get your MBA, started having a family and know your career path.
 So it’s especially hard on people who get laid off, fired, downsized and not hired after you reach the over 40 mark.

 Unfortunately the over 40 crowd can self destruct their career options by thinking, acting and doing things that hurt themselves as they ambitiously pursue their next career opportunity.
 Many of these items should be classified in the correctable, unforced error column.
 Remember people in their 20′s probably think just about anyone over 40 suffers from Alzheimers, Parkinson’s, looks old, acts old, isn’t cool and they probably don’t want to hang out with you.
 It’s true.
 So there is a built in animosity whether we want to admit it or not.
 But do not let the young guns of the workplace add to your potential, career damaging discontent.
 I cannot begin to explore the extent of career damaging decisions and thought processes for the over 40 crowd but I have at least three.